-1 | INTRODUCTION
+INTRODUCTION

-It is known for a long time, that patients with cirrhosis have an altered nutritional and metabolic status and that such alterations are clinically and prognostically important.1-3 Most of the studies concentrated their attention on protein malnutrition and most recently to the relation between quantitative and qualitative muscle alterations and the clinical outcomes in cirrhosis.
-Several studies have shown that sarcopenia (low muscle mass) and myosteatosis4 (pathological fat infiltration into skeletal muscle) are associated with a poor prognosis and with different complications5-10 including hepatic encephalopathy (HE).11-13 The relations between muscle mass and hepatic encephalopathy may be due to the capacity of muscle in ammonia handling by means of muscle glutamine synthetase activity.
+It is known since a long time, that patients with cirrhosis have an altered nutritional and metabolic status and that such alterations are clinically and prognostically important.
+Most of the studies concentrated their attention of protein malnutrition and most recently to the relation between quantitative and qualitative muscle alterations and the clinical outcomes in cirrhosis.
+Several studies have showed that sarcopenia (low muscle mass) and myosteatosis (pathological fat infiltration into skeletal muscle) are associated to a poor prognosis and to different complications5-10 including hepatic encephalopathy (HE).
+The relations between muscle mass and hepatic encephalopathy may be due to the capacity of muscle in ammonia handling by means of muscle glutamine synthetase activity.

-For still incompletely known reason, both qualitative and quantitative muscle alterations ameliorate in most cirrhotic patients successfully treated with a transjugular intrahepatic portosystemic shunt (TIPS)14-16 and such improvement was shown to be associated with an amelioration of the incidence of HE independent on the modification of liver function17 during the follow-up.
+For still incompletely known reason, both qualitative and quantitative muscle alterations ameliorate in most of cirrhotic patients successfully treated with a transjugular intrahepatic portosystemic shunt (TIPS) and such improvement was shown to be associated with an amelioration of the incidence of HE independent on the modification of liver function during the follow-up.
 The pathophysiological basis of these observations is not well defined and the improvement in muscle mass is not observable in all patients after TIPS.

-Recently, methods to study the quantitative alterations of adipose tissue became available but the clinical implications of visceral adipose tissue (VAT) and subcutaneous adipose tissue (SAT) in terms of survival and prevalence of complications in cirrhotic patients are still poorly understood.18
+Recently, methods to study the quantitative alterations of adipose tissue became available but the clinical implications of visceral adipose tissue (VAT) and subcutaneous adipose tissue (SAT) in terms of survival and prevalence of complications in cirrhotic patients are still poorly understood.

-The aim of the present study was to evaluate the modifications of both visceral and subcutaneous adipose tissue assessed by CT scan in 35 patients submitted to TIPS insertion and follow up in order to investigate their concurrence and relationships with the modification of muscle alterations and with the incidence of post-TIPS hepatic encephalopathy.
+The aim of the present study was to evaluate the modifications of both visceral and subcutaneous adipose tissue assessed by CT-scan in 35 patients submitted to TIPS insertion and follow up in order to investigate their concurrence and relationships with the modification of muscle alterations and with the incidence of post-TIPS hepatic encephalopathy.

-2 | PATIENTS AND METHODS
+PATIENTS AND METHODS

-All consecutive cirrhotic patients submitted to TIPS from January 2017 to December 2020 in whom a CT scan was available before TIPS and during the follow-up were retrospectively enrolled in this study.
-During this study period, 80 cirrhotic patients candidate to TIPS were evaluated; among them, 17 were not submitted to the procedure because of the exclusion criteria for TIPS placement (Figure 1).
-In our Centre (Unit of Gastroenterology of Policlinico Umberto I of Rome), exclusion criteria for TIPS placement are age >75 years, bilirubin levels >5 mg/dL, creatinine levels >3 mg/dL, a serious cardiac or pulmonary dysfunction, a Child-Pugh's score >11 (except for patients who were candidates for early TIPS), a MELD
+All consecutive cirrhotic patients submitted to TIPS from January 2017 to December 2020 in whom a CT scan was available before TIPS and during the follow-up were retrospectively enrolled in the study.
+During the study period 80 cirrhotic patients candidate to TIPS were evaluated; among them 17 were not submitted to the procedure because of the exclusion criteria for TIPS placement (Figure 1).
+In our Centre (Unit of Gastroenterology of Policlinico Umberto I of Rome), exclusion criteria for TIPS placement are age >75 years, bilirubin levels>5 mg/dl, creatinine levels>3 mg/dl, a serious cardiac or pulmonary dysfunction, a Child-Pugh's score>11 (except for patients who were candidates for early TIPS), a MELD score>18, the presence of portal vein thrombosis, a diagnosis of hepatocellular carcinoma, sepsis, spontaneous bacterial peritonitis.
+Present HE or previous spontaneous/recurrent HE is also a contraindication to TIPS; however, patients with only one episode of HE precipitated by variceal bleeding and ameliorated after the bleeding was controlled are not excluded.